Tag: Artifact

 The Tel Dan Stele: From Myth to History

-in HistoricalFor much of the 20th century, critics of the Bible claimed that King David was little more than a literary invention โ a mythic ruler created by later Hebrew writers to give Israelโs monarchy a noble backstory.
-With no evidence outside Scripture, many grouped David with figures like King Arthur โ perhaps a folk hero,…
+in HistoricalFor much of the 20th century, critics of the Bible argued that King David was little more than a literary invention.
+He was often portrayed as a mythic ruler created by later Hebrew writers to provide Israelβs monarchy with a noble origin.
+In the absence of corroborating evidence outside Scripture, David was frequently compared to…

 -